SEND School Information Report

 How will the teaching be adapted for my child with SEND and how will they be involved in this process? |

-Class teachers plan lessons and differentiate their planning according to the specific needs of all groups of children in their class (including using Pre-key stage standards and using the Brackensfield levels for children working well below year group expectations) and will ensure that your child’s needs are met where ever possible within our mainstream setting.
+Class teachers plan lessons and differentiate their planning according to the specific needs of all groups of children in their class (including using Pre-key stage standards and using the Brackenfield levels for children working well below year group expectations) and will ensure that your child’s needs are met where ever possible within our mainstream setting.

 |